calexandre-me/calexandre-me/README.md

 -     LinkedIn: Charles Alexandre MEANCE
 -     Twitter: @CharlesMeance_A

-*Let's use Softwares to make a better word*
+*Let's use Softwares to make a more flexible word*